Stedi/public-roadmap/.github/ISSUE_TEMPLATE/product-launch.md

 ---
 name: Product Launch
-about: A new product going to GA
+about: A new product going to GA.
-title: "[Launch]"
+title: "[Product Launch]"
 labels: "product launch"
 assignees: davit-b